rocky-linux/documentation/docs/guides/contribute/navigation.md

     - ...
 ```

-Here, the `index*md` shows the "Guides Home: ", `installation*.md` shows the "Installing Rocky Linux" document link, and the `migrate2rocky*.md` shows the "Migrating To Rocky Linux" document link.
-The "*" within each link allows that document to be in *any* language.
+Here, the `index*.md` shows the "Guides Home: ", `installation*.md` shows the "Installing Rocky Linux" document link, and the `migrate2rocky*.md` shows the "Migrating To Rocky Linux" document link.
+The `*` within each link allows that document to be in any language, for example, `index.fr.md`, `index.de.md`, and so on.
 Finally, by placing "Contribute" next, it falls beneath these items rather than in the normal (alphabetic) sort order.
 Looking down the list, you can see what each item is doing.
-Note that after the "Package Management: package_management" entry, there are actually two more folders (security and web).
-These do not require any additional formatting, so we are just telling `mkdocs` to load them normally with the "-..."
+Note that after the "Package Management: package_management" entry, two more folders (security and web) exit.
+These do not require any additional formatting.
+The `.pages` file tells `mkdocs` to load them normally with the `- ...`.

 You can also use YAML formatting within an actual file.
-A reason for doing this might be that the beginning heading of the file is so long, that it just doesn't display well in the navigation section.
+A reason for doing this might be that the beginning heading of the file is too long and does not display well in the navigation section.
 As an example, take this document heading "# `mod_ssl` on Rocky Linux in an httpd Apache Web-Server Environment".
-That is very long.
-It displays very poorly in the side navigation once the "Web" navigation item is opened.
-To fix this, you can either work with the author to change his heading, or, you can change how it displays in the menu by adding a title before the heading inside the document.
-For the example document, there is a title added:
+That is too long.
+It displays poorly in the side navigation when the "Web" navigation item opens.
+To fix this, you can work with the author to change their heading, or, you can change how it displays in the menu by adding a title before the heading inside the document.
+In this example, adding a title to the front matter shortens the title length in the listing:

 ```text
 ---